 The Company receives payments from government entities under its grants and contracts with the National Institute of Health and the Department of Defense.
 These agreements provide the Company cost reimbursement for certain types of expenditures in return for research and development activities over a contractually defined period.
 Revenues are recognized in the period during which the related costs are incurred, provided that the conditions under which the cost reimbursement was provided have been met and we have only perfunctory obligations outstanding.
-During the years ended December 31, 2010, 2009, 2008, and since inception, the Company has earned \$2.1 million, \$934,000, \$633,000 and \$3.8 million in grant revenue, respectively.
+During the six months ended June 30, 2011 and years ended December 31, 2010, 2009, 2008, from inception through December 31, 2010 and since inception, the Company has earned \$1.1 million, \$2.1 million, \$934,000, \$633,000, \$3.8 million, and \$5.0 million in grant revenue, respectively.

-(i) Expenses Accrued Under Contractual Arrangements with Third Parties; Accrued Clinical Expenses
+(i) Expenses Accrued Under Contractual Arrangements with Third Parties; Accrued Clinical Expenses facts and circumstances known at that time.
+Such estimates are periodically confirmed with the service providers to verify accuracy.

 The Company estimates its accrued expenses through a process of reviewing open contracts and purchase orders, communicating with personnel to identify services that have been performed and estimating the level of service performed and the associated cost incurred for the service that may not be invoiced from the provider.
-The estimates of accrued expenses as of each balance sheet date are based on facts and circumstances known at that time.
-Such estimates are periodically confirmed with the service providers to verify accuracy.
+The estimates of accrued expenses as of each balance sheet date are based on